-As none of us here are a certified chemist, or any other type of certified scientist for that matter, you might want to check out the Google definition below which we completely trust as Google is the source of all internet knowledge:
+As none of us here are a certified chemist or any other type of certified scientist for that matter, you might want to check out Quora’s definition:

 “Decarboxylation is a chemical reaction that removes a carboxyl group and releases carbon dioxide (CO2).
 Usually, decarboxylation refers to a reaction of carboxylic acids, removing a carbon atom from a carbon chain.”

-When it comes to weed, decarbing weed means that you need to heat up your raw weed to a certain temperature at which it will release a carboxyl group.
+Decarbing weed means that you need to heat up your raw weed to a certain temperature, at which it will release a carboxyl group and become potent.

-As you can see on the image above, the THCA (which is an acronym for Tetrahydrocannabinolic Acid) is the active component in raw cannabis plants, which turns to THC under the influence of increased temperature.
+As you can see on the image above, the THCA (which is an acronym for Tetrahydrocannabinolic Acid) is the active component in raw cannabis, which turns to THC under the influence of increased temperature.

 Chemical structure of THC and CBD